 Melty Lancer is an awkward show for me to talk about because it’s in that perilous 5/10 territory for me.
 It’s a perfectly watchable sci-fi romp about an all-female unit of peacekeepers that doesn’t do anything glaringly wrong, but it also never grabbed me.

-The girls of the Melty Lancer team are being called back into action after being previously disbanded, now tasked with taking on a mysterious syndicate that may be more powerful than anybody could have imagined.
+The girls of the Melty Lancer team are being called back into action after being previously disbanded; now tasked with taking on a mysterious syndicate that may be more powerful than anybody could have imagined.
 The show mixes standard sci-fi themes with some magical elements, so the Melty Lancer team has a girl in a powersuit, a proper gunslinger with lasers, as well as a little magical girl that is constantly underestimated.
-It’s certainly creative, but the plot itself is just plain boring and fluctuates between comedy bad guys that never once got a laugh out of me and super-serious villains with dark, emotional backstories.
+It’s certainly creative, but the plot itself is just plain boring, as well as tonally inconsistent.

 I really tried to like it, but it’s very generic and its science fiction is more of a science fantasy, with many twists just getting magicked into the plot.
 The characters also fall short of being interesting, so barring a few fun comedy bits, I never felt invested in their story or continued survival.
 I just sat through Melty Lancer being kinda bored with it, though somebody with a deeper passion for sci-fi may be able to get more out of this OVA.